lanceengland/lanceengland.github.io/_posts/2023-11-11-sharpen-the-saw.markdown

 ---
 # Sharpen the Saw

 I am a big proponent of The 7 Habits of Highly Effective People, particularly Habit 7: [Sharpen the Saw](https://www.franklincovey.com/the-7-habits/habit-7/).
-At the risk of sounding slightly self-promoting, I wanted to share the things I focused on this past year, and my goals for the next few months.
+At the risk of sounding slightly self-promoting, I wanted to share my focus this past year, and current goals for the next few months.

 ## The Certification Gauntlet